wangyuanhao/optimization_method_course_webpage/_pages/about.md

   * Inner Products and Norms
   * Differentiability
   * Optimiality Conditions for Unconstrained Optimization
+    * Reading
+      * Domingos, Pedro.
+"A few useful things to know about machine learning."
+Communications of the ACM 55.10 (2012): 78-87. https://doi.org/10.1145/2347736.2347755
+        [**A classic paper presents the practical philosophy of machine learning.**]
 * Lecture 2 Smooth Convex Functions [notes]
   * Attainable of Minima
   * Definition of Smooth Convex Functions and Their Properties